 Here’s the step by step process of how to get a tracker mortgage.

-Start by finding out what your mortgage options are.
+Start by shopping around to find the cheapest mortgage rates.
 Speaking to a fee-free mortgage broker is the quickest and easiest way to do this.

 Once you’ve chosen your mortgage deal, it’s time to start the formal mortgage application process.
 Your mortgage broker can take this forward for you.